jasmine/jasmine.github.io/_faq/general/003_browser_node_versions.md

 [Selenium-webdriver, which is a dependency of jasmine-browser-runner, has a more restrictive rolling support window policy](https://www.npmjs.com/package/selenium-webdriver).
-This hasn't proven to be a problem in practice, but jasmine-browser-runner users with a low tolerance for broken builds should be aware of it.
+So far that hasn't caused any problems, but jasmine-browser-runner users with a low tolerance for broken builds should be aware of it.